Notifications

 Training for obtaining a Class 1 driver’s licence

 Drivers seeking a Class 1 (tractor trailer) licence are required to complete mandatory training to apply for their commercial driver’s licence.
-Training includes a government-mandated number of training hours for in-class, in-yard and in-vehicle modules with standardized curriculums being taught at all licensed Alberta driver training schools.

-• In-class – refers to an educational setting inclusive of classroom, digital and/or blended instruction facilitated by an instructor.
+• in-class – refers to an educational setting inclusive of classroom, digital and/or blended instruction facilitated by an instructor

-• In‐yard (around the vehicle) – refers to activities that occur around the vehicle when it is not moving (for example, vehicle inspection).
+• in‐yard (around the vehicle) – refers to activities that occur around the vehicle when it is not moving (for example, vehicle inspection)

-The government is making changes to the Class 1 Mandatory Entry Level Training (MELT) program in favour of a new, made-in-Alberta learning pathway for commercial drivers.
+Effective April 1, 2025, the government is making changes to the Class 1 Mandatory Entry Level Training (MELT) program in favour of a new, made-in-Alberta learning pathway for commercial drivers.

 Requirements